mikeobrien/swank/docs/index.md

 layout: site
 ---

 Swank is an ASP.NET Web API 2 library that documents RESTful services.
-You can take a look at a sample [here](http://www.mikeobrien.net/swank/sample).
+You can take a look at a sample of the documentation it generates [here](http://www.mikeobrien.net/swank/sample) and Swank documentation [here](http://www.mikeobrien.net/swank/).

 ## Features